pkatula/txt-to-qti/README.md

 identifier for the item.
 Passages (shared stimuli) should have the file name IDENT.p.

 The scripts should be on the path, and the package QtiXml.pm should be on the Perl search path (probably PERL5LIB) on your system.
-The op.manifest.pl script requires POSIX, XML::Bare, and Image::Size.
+The op.manifest.pl script requires POSIX and Image::Size.

 Format of Item Files
 ====================